Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 So, our ``Counter`` service contains two members defined:
 ``addAndGet`` and ``getValue``.
-Note that ``getValue`` member follows grpc's convention: Each service member accepts exactly one argument and returns one argument.
+Note that ``getValue`` member follows gRPC's convention: each service member accepts exactly one argument and returns one argument.

 The ``xmlcall.exec_type`` option is mandatory and declared how